+Day 7 - June 24, 2023.
-We'll now shift into Great Bear Rainforest and marine mammals mode as we travel from the Kwinamass to the quiet and sheltered Pearl Harbour where we'll set anchor.
-We'll be on the lookout for Humpback Whales,

-Killer Whales, Dall's Porpoises, Pacific White-sided Dolphins, Stellar Sea Lions and more!
-We should have time for a Zodiac® excursion in the early evening with the possibility of encountering coastal gray wolves.

-After a hearty breakfast we'll set out for our photo tour endpoint - Prince Rupert, BC.
-Along the way we'll be on the lookout for marine mammals and both land- and seascape photo ops.
-We should arrive in Prince Rupert close to noon.
-After a final lunch together we'll disembark from the Afterglow and be left with lots of great memories and photos!
+We'll now shift into Great Bear Rainforest and marine mammals mode as we travel from the Kwinamass back to Prince Rupert.
+We'll be on the lookout for Humpback Whales, Killer Whales, Dall's Porpoises, Pacific White-sided Dolphins, Stellar Sea Lions and more!
+We should have time for a Zodiac® excursion during the day to explore some of the quiet bays of the northern BC Coast.
+We should arrive back in Prince Rupert midto-late afternoon.
+We'll then disembark from the Afterglow and be left with lots of great memories and photos!